What Causes Myopia?

 What Causes the Eye to Become Myopic?

-Myopia occurs when the eye’s focusing system isn’t quite right.
+Nearsightedness occurs when the eye’s focusing system isn’t quite right.
 Instead of the light rays focusing directly on the retina, they focus in front of it.
 This is often due to one of two main factors:

 1. Elongated Eyeball:

-In many cases, myopia is caused by the eyeball being slightly too long from front to back.
+In many cases, nearsightedness is caused by the eyeball being slightly too long from front to back.
 This elongation causes the light rays to focus in front of the retina rather than directly on it.

 2. Overly Curved Cornea:

-Myopia can also be the result of the cornea, the clear front part of the eye, being too steeply curved.
+Nearsightedness can also be the result of the cornea, the clear front part of the eye, being too steeply curved.
 This excessive curvature refracts the light too strongly, again causing it to focus in front of the retina.

 Risk Factors for Developing Myopia